Law Society news

 New legislation to usher in major improvements to legal services regulation

 A decade-long campaign by the Law Society has brought new legislation that will better protect legal services consumers and benefit Scotland’s legal sector.
-The Regulation of Legal Services (Scotland) Act will see the Law Society continue as the independent regulator of Scottish solicitors, while gaining new powers to act in the public interest.
+The Regulation of Legal Services (Scotland) Bill will see the Law Society continue as the independent regulator of Scottish solicitors, while gaining new powers to act in the public interest.

 Rule of law a vital ingredient for democracy